Kool Moe Dee

-Mohandas Dewese (born August 8, 1962), better known by his stage name Kool Moe Dee, is an American rapper, songwriter and actor.
+Mohandas Dewese (born August 8, 1962), better known by his stage name Kool Moe Dee, is an American rapper, songwriter, actor and college graduate- SUNY Old Westbury BA in Communications.
 Considered one of the forerunners of the new jack swing sound in hip hop, he gained fame in the 1980s as a member of one of the pioneering groups in hip hop music, the Treacherous Three, and for his later solo career.
 During his career he released a total of seven studio albums (five of them solo), with 1994's Interlude being the last to date.

 His fast and aggressive rap style influenced following rap figures such as Big Daddy Kane, Beastie Boys, KRS-One, Rakim, Will Smith, N.W.A, Tupac Shakur, Nas, Jay-Z, among others.
 Among his most famous songs are "Go See the Doctor", "Wild Wild West" and "How Ya Like Me Now".

 Kool Moe Dee was ranked No. 33 on About.com's list of the 50 Greatest MCs of Our Time (1987–2007).

-Early life and education
+Early life

-Born Mohandas Dewese in Harlem, Kool Moe Dee attended the State University of New York at Old Westbury, where he received a degree in communications in 1985.
+Mohandas Dewese was born in Harlem.
+He attended the State University of New York at Old Westbury, where he received a degree in communications in 1985.